klaas1979/tablesmith-like/README.md

 ### Loaded tables

 All Journal entries where there name ends with `.tab` are loaded.
-The resulting name is omitting the extension, i.e. `Monsters.tab` results in the Table name `Monsters`, not that Tablenames are case insensitive so the table `simple`and `Simple`
+The resulting name is omitting the extension, i.e. `Monsters.tab` results in the Table name `Monsters`, not that Tablenames are case insensitive so the table `simple`and `Simple` are the same and will overwrite each other.
 Each table is placed in a folder named after the folder they are contained in.
 If a table is in no folder it is placed in a `Default` folder.

 ### Tables in different Journals or Folders